 Starting a business can be scary.
 There are a lot of unknowns.
-I can absolutely understand that.
-Starting this law firm was, and at most times still is scary.
+I absolutely understand that.
+Starting this law firm was, and at most times is still scary.
 So, as an attorney that works with business as they grow and build, I want to do all that I can to take out some of those unknowns.
 Filing a trademark registration can be an extremely lengthy process.
 One made longer if you decide to try and go it alone the first time around.
 But, even if you do the smart thing and hire an attorney the USPTO is backed up and moves rather slowly.
 This leaves a lot of people wondering what the heck is going on after they submit their application.

 Where to start…